 Pilot the pantry crew change actually stresses

-Recommend a two week trial on the campus wing that sees the hardest rotation overlap, not the administrative suite that stays light during crew change.
+Recommend a two-week trial on the campus wing that sees the hardest rotation overlap, not the administrative suite that stays light during crew change.
 Train ambassadors who know freight rules, badge paths, and which entrance security prefers for vendor arrivals.

 The May rotation schedules and campus style pantries article approaches rotation from a spring pilot angle.
 Pair both when you label crew change weeks in the trial appendix.

-Multi building portfolios with one facilities lead
+Multi-building portfolios with one facilities lead

 One facilities lead often owns multiple campus pads with different rotation calendars.
-Split trial labels per building when you route through the North Dakota overview so week two data does not blend peaks finance will later separate anyway.
+Split trial labels per building when you route through the North Dakota overview so week-two data does not blend peaks finance will later separate anyway.

 What leadership should measure during crew change

 Compare cup counts week over week, not day over day, because rotation distorts daily averages.
-Watch milk discard as a signal of over ordering on light transition days and under stocking on handoff days.
+Watch milk discard as a signal of over-ordering on light transition days and under-stocking on handoff days.
 If internal surveys mention office feel, coffee is one of the fastest upgrades that does not require construction when equipment stays serviced through crew change.

 Orientation Mondays for incoming crews can double pantry use without changing seat counts on the plan.
 Label orientation weeks in trial routing on the North Dakota overview so ordering does not treat them as anomalies.
-DJ’s team needs rotation calendars attached before week one, not after finance asks why pours jumped.
+DJ Volk’s team needs rotation calendars attached before week one, not after finance asks why pours jumped.

 North Dakota campus pantries that grind per cup, bill on pours, and stay serviced through crew change weeks signal operational care in a market where the roster turns faster than the floor plan updates.